Planning guidelines for the social media component of any live event.

 The Social Media Working Group shares information across units, so we'd be happy to archive and highlight your plan in our training and support materials.
 If you're especially proud of your efforts, we encourage you to hold an informal staff skillshare session to help others learn best practices.
 Julianna Kloeppel in ITTS can help schedule a session in the Training Room.

-The SMWG meets from 2:00-3:00pm the second and fourth Thursday of each month, usually in the Carnegie Room with other offices participating via phone.
+The SMWG meets from 2:00-3:00pm on the second Thursday of each month, usually in the Carnegie Room with other offices participating via phone.
 If you'd like to coordinate how we can amplify your efforts, get advice/recommendations, or share your experiences (positive and otherwise!), please feel free to come to any of our meetings.
 We're very informal, and we welcome participation from anyone who wants to talk about social media.

 - See more at: http://connect.ala.org/node/223894#sthash.EquULkIW.dpuf